matryx/MatryxCore/README.md

-# Matryx-Alpha
+# MatryxCore
-Matryx Alpha - The Collaborative Research &amp; Development Engine Optimized for Virtual Reality Interfaces
+The Collaborative Research &amp; Development Engine Optimized for Virtual Reality Interfaces.

 Follow these instructions to get connected to our Matryx Alpha Network